asphodelian/asphodelian/README.md

 ![welcome sign](https://user-images.githubusercontent.com/125179245/232682841-8da86327-7bc5-4c5c-a8c5-ba44fd04f424.png)
 ## Gabrielle Salamanca

 Welcome to the @asphodelian github!
-Hope you enjoy your stay as you peruse my repos ✨ Currently a soon-to-be graduating stats major planning to dive into data analytics and more!
+Hope you enjoy your stay as you peruse my repos.
+Currently a soon-to-be graduating stats major planning to dive into data analytics and more!
 At most, I am a creative person, a storyteller and artist.
 Maybe, with all the data in the world, I can tell you all a cohesive story about it all.

 ## About Me
 - ♦️ They/them
-- 🧑‍💻 Major emphasis is in science
+- 🧑‍💻 Major emphasis: science
 - ▶️ Most current solo work: EDA-Lab 📊
 - 🤝 Current collab: We-R-Finished ⌛
 - ⏺️ Upcoming repo: M449-Project